ghassbomb/mcqambridge/README.md

 ---

 ## About

+**NOTE: LOOKING FOR FREE HOSTING FOR FLASK APP; THE CURRENT RAILWAY APP IS NOT BEING UPDATED.**

 MCQambridge is an automated MCQ past paper solving application for Cambridge A-levels & IGCSE.
 It simplifies and automates the process of solving past papers, checking your answers, and calculating your percentages.